 Finally, we aim to characterize the impact of the microbiota on the modulation of the host response and the development of pathogen infectivity.

-Based on our previous data, the projects of the team are divided into four axes:
+Taken together, based on our data, the projects of the team are divided into five axes:

 Our aim is to identify bacterial factors involved in the passage through the intestinal epithelium of the host and characterize the strategies developed by bacteria belonging to the group B. cereus, to resist and adapt to the innate immune response during the early stages of infection.

 Different aspects involved in the infectivity of B. cereus are examined:

 i) Adhesion and cytotoxicity to eukaryotic epithelial cells.